horup/some-multiplayer-game-rs/devlog.md

+- 2021-12-03    15 worked on server selection and got it to work
 - 2021-12-02    15m worked on server selection
 - 2021-11-30    100m worked on server selection and max player and automatic server selection
 - 2021-11-22    80m added working docker build, prevent default only sometimes